adempewolff/GettingData-CourseProject/CodeBook.md

 ----------------------------------------------------------------------------------------------------------

-##The Original Experiment and Dataset:
+##Study Design: The Original Experiment and Dataset:

 In the words of the original researchers: